 Acupuncture involves a licensed provider inserting very small, thin needles into pressure points on your body.
 These pressure points are believed to activate your central nervous system to help treat a wide variety of health conditions.

 Acupuncture is mostly used in the US as a treatment for pain.
-The National Institutes of Health (NIH) have concluded based on published research that acupuncture is a valuable treatment for:
+The

 - lower back pain